 Public Achievement is a volunteer opportunity to engage Fort Collins middle and high school students and guide them to create impactful change in our community.
-Student volunteers will gain skills in coaching, facilitation, reflection, and leadership through the international Public Achievement model.
+College student volunteers will gain skills in coaching, facilitation, reflection, and leadership through the international Public Achievement model.

-Public Achievement are currently looking for coaches to work directly with local schools on proposed projects for the Spring 2017 semester.
-For question please contact the Public Achievement Coordinator or at 970-491.1682
+Public Achievement is currently looking for coaches to work directly with Fort Collins High School for the next academic year.
+For questions please contact the Public Achievement Coordinator

 Public Achievement connects CSU students to local high school classrooms.
 The volunteers empower, inspire, and guide the high school students through a project to improve their community that they are passionate about.
-Projects can range from implementing a bike to school week, a community garden, running a campaign for suicide prevention, working towards housing solutions in Fort Collins, or to a state-wide or national issue.
-The students decide on a project that is meaningful and impactful for them, and CSU students facilitate the process.
-Many students do not feel that they can create change in their world, but through Public Achievement, they have opportunities for civic engagement.
-Public Achievement is a national program that seeks to engage all in improving their communities.
+Projects can range from implementing a Bike to School Week, a community garden, running a campaign for suicide prevention, working towards housing solutions in Fort Collins, or any local/national issues.
+The students decide on the project that is meaningful and impactful for them, and CSU students facilitate the process.
+Public Achievement is a national program that integrates civic engagement in schools and improves communities.
 It is founded on the tradition of the Citizenship Schools of Septima Clark that educated leaders for the civil rights movement in the U.S. Consider applying to be a part of this great tradition at CSU!

 - One class period a week in a local high school class

 - One-day training at the start of the year

 - Total time is 2-3 hours a week